Assessments

 RARC Assessments

-RARC provides comprehensive psychoeducational and neuropsychological assessment services to post-secondary students who either live in the Kingston area or who attend a school RARC serves.
+RARC provides comprehensive psychoeducational and neuropsychological assessment services to post-secondary students who live in southern Ontario.

 Learn more about RARC conducted assessments